Cacti/cacti/README.md

 ### Improved Graph Permissions, User Groups and Domains

-Lastly, Cacti 1.0 includes a new Graph permissions interface to make the creation and management of Graph, Tree, Template, and Device permissions more manageable.
+Cacti 1.0 also includes a new Graph permissions interface to make the creation and management of Graph, Tree, Template, and Device permissions more manageable.
 As a part of this change, we also included support for User Groups, and reworked the way that Realm permissions appear on the User Management page to make them appear in more of an Role Based (RBAC) fashion.

+### Many, many New Features

+There are many, many additional changes that are best left for a ChangeLog review.
+Some examples include features like:

+* The ability to Audit Data Sources vs. their Data Template and be provided RRDtool syntax on how to resolve issues
+* A New Graph View that automatically resizes images to match your screen resolution
+* jQuery multi-select for Graph Templates on the various Graph View pages
+* Running Realtime on dozens of Graphs concurrently without additional popup windows
+* The ability for users to change their password from the UI
+* The ability for users to save their Graph Settings from the Graph View pages
+* Autocomplete in many areas of the UI where large dropdown lists would cause a slowdown in the UI over wide area networks
+* Per file, per plugin and per host debugging
+* The ability to synchronize Graph Templates to Graphs

 ## Contribute